scipy/scipy/doc/source/tutorial/stats.rst

 ^^^^^^^^^^^^^^^^^^

-We can use the t-test to test whether the mean of our sample differs in a statistcally significant way from the theoretical expectation.
+We can use the t-test to test whether the mean of our sample differs in a statistically significant way from the theoretical expectation.

     >>> print 't-statistic = %6.3f pvalue = %6.4f' %  stats.ttest_1samp(x, m)
     t-statistic =  0.391 pvalue = 0.6955